xAsmodeix/emailpysender/README.md

 emailpysender
 =============

-Small library for sending html emails with attachments.
+The small library for sending emails in HTML with attachments.
 You must enable support for third-party apps in the settings of mail.
+version: 0.0.1

 Settings:
 =========